Man charged with arson in fire that burned several buildings

 Juan Hector Padilla, 28, of Bound Brook, was also charged Monday with hindering apprehension and providing false information.
 The three counts were made public Tuesday by the Somerset County Prosecutor’s Office.

 Padilla was seen walking near the construction site shortly before the fire broke out around 8 p.m.
 Sunday, authorities said.
-However, it’s still known how or where the fire was started.

 The blaze broke out in a complex under construction, quickly engulfing the entire site before jumping across the street to another under-construction apartment building.
 Several homes and an electronics store were also damaged or destroyed in the fire, which was brought under control several hours after it began.